jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 ## Bugs happen

-The more information you provide and the more detailed your report is, the easier for us to fix it.
+The more information you provide and the more detailed your report is, the easier it is for us to fix it.
-The best practice in filling a bug report can be seen for this issue https://github.com/Homebrew/homebrew-php/issues/1225.
+An example of the best practice(s) for filling out bug reports can be seen here: https://github.com/Homebrew/homebrew-php/issues/1225.

 Please refer to [this section](#filing-bug-reports) for more information.

 ## Common Issues

-Bugs inevitably happen - none of us is running EVERY conceivable setup - but hopefully the install process can be made smoother through the following tips:
+Bugs inevitably happen - none of us are running EVERY conceivable setup - but hopefully the install process can be made smoother through the following tips:

 - If you have recently upgraded your Mac OS version or Xcode, read [this section](#common-upgrade-issues).
 - Upgrade your OS X to the latest patch version.
 So if you are on `10.9.0`, upgrade to `10.9.2` etc.